labs42io/clean-code-typescript/README.md

   // Bad: each private variable is used by one or another group of methods.
   // It makes clear evidence that the class is holding more than a single responsibility.
   // If I need only to create the service to get the transactions for a user,
-  // I'm still forced to pass and instance of emailSender. constructor(
+  // I'm still forced to pass and instance of `emailSender`. constructor(
     private readonly db: Database,
     private readonly emailSender: EmailSender) {